 Julian Hornik is a composer, lyricist, and librettist based in Brooklyn, NY.

 He wrote the music and lyrics for Giovanni's Room, an adaptation of the James Baldwin novel, and Tenn, a new musical based on the early life of Tennessee Williams, which premiered at Symphony Space in NY as a part of “Project Broadway,” and was subsequently produced at Yale’s Whitney Theater.
 “Tenn” was further developed at the 2018 ASCAP Musical Theater Workshop, and the 2018 Johnny Mercer Songwriters Project.
 His musical Deathbed Edition premiered at Ars Nova’s 2019 ANT Fest.

-Julian has performed his songs at New York City Center (with Sutton Foster and Jonathan Groff, directed by Michael Mayer, music directed by Jeanine Tesori), The Kennedy Center, Feinstein's/54 Below, and with the Los Angeles and San Francisco Gay Men’s Choruses.
+Julian has performed his songs at New York City Center, The Kennedy Center, Feinstein's/54 Below, and with the Los Angeles and San Francisco Gay Men’s Choruses.
 Other credits include jingles for Disney and Fresh & Easy supermarkets.
-He is the assistant writer on “Share,” an upcoming feature film by Pippa Bianco, produced by A24, Scott Rudin, and Loveless Media.
+He is the assistant writer on “Share,” a feature film by director Pippa Bianco, which premiered at the 2019 Sundance Film Festival.